 Caroline Angoorly is a senior energy and environmental industry executive with over 20 years of domestic and international experience in business-building, strategy, operations, project and asset management, investment, project finance and M&A. She knows the energy, resources and environmental sectors, especially power and fuels markets and projects across generating technologies (including renewables and fossil) and clean tech, as well as environmental instruments, markets, regulation and policy.

-Caroline leads GreenTao LLC, a specialized business growth, project development, financing, strategy and execution firm providing integrated business, operations, transaction and project advice, strategies and implementation, frequently starting with a blank sheet of paper to devise market and business strategies, as well as execution plans that answer the question “So what do we do tomorrow?”
+Caroline is a Managing Director and the Chief Operating Officer of the New York Green Bank, a $1 billion state-sponsored investment fund aimed at accelerating the deployment of clean energy technologies in New York State by addressing financing market gaps and barriers in partnership with the private sector.
+Caroline also leads GreenTao LLC, a specialized business growth, project development, financing, strategy and execution firm providing integrated business, operations, transaction and project advice, strategies and implementation, frequently starting with a blank sheet of paper to devise market and business strategies, as well as execution plans that answer the question “So what do we do tomorrow?”

 Mr. Edward Sugar, Eddie is the Founder of EAS Advisors LLC and has been its Principal since February 2008.
 Mr. Sugar has more than 25 years of experience in commodities and related sectors.
 He served as Managing Director of Jefferies & Co. from February 1998 to February 2008.
 He was hired to develop the Jefferies & Co’s Australia trading desk, and prior to his departure in 2008 he served as the Managing Director responsible for international equity sales and trading.
 Prior to Jefferies and Co., Mr. Sugar served as a Managing Director for Marc Rich & Co. in Melbourne, Australia from 1998 to 1999, where he focused on identifying investment and purchase candidates in the resources sector, as well as commodity trading opportunities.
 In 1992, Mr. Sugar formed E.A.S.
 Consulting in Melbourne, Australia, which provided consulting advisory services to the Chairman of Coles Myer, Ltd. From 1988 to 1992, Mr. Sugar served as Vice President on the Asian equities sales and trading desk at Barclays de Zoete Wedd in New York City.
 Prior to that, Mr. Sugar was employed by Potts West Trumball & Co. in Sydney, Australia as an analyst covering Australian resource companies.
 Mr. Sugar served as a Director of White Tiger Gold Ltd. from December 17, 2010 to April 25, 2013.

-Travis Bradford is the president and founder of the Prometheus Institute for Sustainable Development, a nonprofit organization focused on harnessing the power of the business sector to develop cost-effective and sustainable solutions in technologies, including energy, water, food, and recycling.
-Through the Institute, he helped launch Greentech Media and the Carbon War Room.
+Travis is also the founder and president of the Prometheus Institute for Sustainable Development, a nonprofit organization focused on harnessing the power of the business sector to develop cost-effective and sustainable solutions in technologies, including energy, water, food, and recycling.
+Through the Institute, he helped launch many organizations, including Greentech Media and the Carbon War Room.

-Bradford earned a bachelor’s degree in finance from Georgia State University in 1992 and an MBA from the NYU Stern School of Business in 1996.
+Travis earned a bachelor’s degree in finance from Georgia State University in 1992 and an MBA in 1996 from the NYU Stern School of Business.
 In 2006, he received an MPA degree from Harvard’s Kennedy School of Government.
-He has previously worked at the Federal Reserve and as a partner at various public and private equity and venture investment firms in the cleantech sector and beyond.
+He has previously worked at the Federal Reserve, as a partner at various public and private equity investment firms, and as a board member of numerous publicly traded, private, and non-profit firms in the US and abroad.